23 Things to Do in the Algarve in 2023

 Discover the best beaches to escape the crowd.

-Eat a Bola de Berlim on the beach – During the summer months, doughnut sellers tramp up and down the beaches selling sweet goodies.
+15. Eat a Bola de Berlim on the beach – During the summer months, doughnut sellers tramp up and down the beaches selling sweet goodies.
 Cream-filled or plain, eating a fresh sugary doughnut on the beach is an essential act of summer.
 Lick those sea-salty, sugary fingers for maximum enjoyment.
 Summer in the Algarve wouldn't be summer for many people without the pleasures of nibbling on a bola de berlim at the beach.

-Try Padel – one of the fastest growing sports in the world, padel is very popular in Portugal and Spain, but less well known in much of Europe, although that is beginning to change.
-A racket sport played on an enclosed court, it’s fun and sociable, with après-padel chilled drinks part of the fun.
+16. Try Padel – one of the fastest-growing sports in the world, padel is very popular in Portugal and Spain, but less well-known in much of Europe, although that is beginning to change.
+A racket sport played on a glass-enclosed court, it’s fun and sociable, with après-padel chilled drinks part of the fun.
 Find out about padel in the Algarve

-Sign the kids up to play rugby with Brian O’Driscoll – yes, really.
-The rugby legend will host a junior rugby camp this Easter at The Campus in Quinta do Lago, usually to coincide with school holidays at Easter, summer and autumn breaks, Fun and action-packed, the camp is for boys and girls, aged 5 to 15.
+17. Sign the kids up to play rugby with Brian O’Driscoll – yes, really.
+The rugby legend hosts regular junior rugby camp at The Campus in Quinta do Lago, usually to coincide with school holidays at Easter, summer and autumn breaks, Fun and action-packed, the camps are for boys and girls, aged 5 to 15.
 Details for 2023 will be available soon.

 Or if football is the sport of choice, there are Soccer Camps too throughout the year at The Campus in partnership with Football Escapes.

-Visit a fish market – every town has its own fresh produce and fish market, however one of the best-known fish markets is at Olhão, the Algarve’s largest fishing port.
+19. Visit a fish market – every town has its own fresh produce and fish market, however one of the best-known fish markets is at Olhão, the Algarve’s largest fishing port.
 Expect to see all sorts of fish and shellfish, some that may not be so familiar to you.
 The markets can be pungent, noisy affairs - a great way to get a whiff, literally and figuratively, of the local culture.